15 Gray Bedroom Ideas

 https://www.instagram.com/p/CPoLFuvndHl/

-Add a floral touch to a neutral grey palette for a perfect guest bedroom.
-Your guests will love staying in a lovely calming atmosphere provided by floral textures and grey walls.
+Add a floral touch to a neutral gray palette for a perfect guest bedroom.
+Your guests will love staying in a lovely, calming atmosphere provided by floral textures and gray walls.

 For a sophisticated look